norman/ambry/README.md

     require "prequel/adapters/yaml"
     Prequel::Adapters::YAML.new(Rails.root.join("db", "prequel.yaml")

-Setting up a class with PrequelModel is simple: just extend the module, and declare your persistable fields with `field`.
+Setting up a class with PrequelModel is simple: just extend the module, and declare your persistable fields with the `field` method.
 The first field declared will be behave as the "primary key," and it's up to you to ensure that it's unique.

     class Person
       extend Prequel::Model